KrantiAdsul/Comparative-Analysis-of-Fine-Tuning-CNNs-for-Brain-Tumor-Detection/README.md

 # EE541_project
-This folder consists of 4 different Python Notebooks which we used in our project
+4 different Python Notebooks were used in this project

 While running any of the below files please change the dataset folder paths according to the paths required by your local PC